The church at Hohenzollernplatz Berlin

 Pointed arch

 The exterior of the building does not allow any conclusions to be drawn about the interior, even if the ogival portal formally prepares for this.
-Inside you see a reinforced concrete building in skeleton construction, whose basic element consists of the 13 ogival ferroconcrete girders, whose curvature determines the stepping of the outer structure.
+Structurally, it is a reinforced concrete building in skeleton construction, whose primary element is the 13 pointed-arch concrete trusses, whose curvature determines the stepping of the outer structure.

-The soaring chancel is lined with vertical turquoise blue tiles and separated from the nave by a smaller pointed arch, so that it cannot be seen in its entire height.
+The soaring choir is lined with vertical turquoise-blue tiles and separated from the nave by a smaller pointed arch, so that it cannot be seen in its entirety.

 The stained glass window behind the altar is continued in the ceiling in a clear glass skylight: daylight thus enters from an invisible source from above.